 3. Curcumin (Turmeric Extract)

-Curcumin is the active compound in turmeric, known for its potent anti-inflammatory effects.
-Studies have shown it can reduce gut mucosal inflammation and protect the intestinal lining.
+Curcumin is the active compound in turmeric, known for its potent anti-inflammatory properties.
+Studies have shown it can support a reduction in gut mucosal inflammation and support a healthy intestinal lining.

 4. Probiotics (Targeted Strains)

-Specific probiotic strains help balance gut bacteria, which in turn reduces inflammation and supports immune function.
+Specific probiotic strains help balance gut bacteria, which in turn supports inflammation reduction and supports immune function.

 Recommended Strains: